Artist Mary Lou Correia graciously donates 30% of painting sales to our work if you mention Parents for a Safer Environment. www.mlcorreia.com

 - Contra Costa County Departments & its Contractors (Public Works, Agriculture) have reduced pesticide usage by more than 70%, and implemented an Integrative Pest Management Policy (IPM).
 We continually monitor to ensure that the bar is raised in order protect public health and the environment.
 We review every pesticide related document, present public comments at public meetings and meet with decision makers to provide solutions.
 This project has been our longest on-going work, having started in 2005 after learning that the county's Public Works Department was receiving funds from cities to spray roadsides for weed control.
 We stopped the spraying in Moraga and continue to work to find alternative solutions like weed steaming, managed grazing, and mechanical methods for sustainable weed management along roadsides and flood control district (creek banks).

-- Contra Costa County Mosquito and Vector Control District implemented a goal of eliminating spraying for mosquitoes and initiated placing map locations of future spraying to give people a chance to avoid direct exposure after PASE presented research from Harvard University showing that spraying pyrethroids with ULV treatment does not lower the reproduction rate of mosquitoes that transfer West Nile Virus.
+- Contra Costa County Mosquito and Vector Control District implemented a goal of eliminating spraying for mosquitoes and initiated placing map locations of future spraying online to give people a chance to avoid direct exposure after PASE presented research from Harvard University showing that spraying pyrethroids with ULV treatment does not lower the reproduction rate of mosquitoes that transfer West Nile Virus.

 - The State of CA passed an improvement to the Healthy Schools Act in 2014 that require at minimum, a written least toxic pest program, or Integrated Pest Management, for all child care centers and K-12 schools; reporting of pesticides by applicators, and minimal training of least toxic pest control methods by applicators at schools, and a Program requirement at each school.
 This goes into effect July 1, 2016.

-- City of Walnut Creek ceased all 2,4-D usage as of December, 2015 after we presented at the City Council meeting.
+- City of Walnut Creek ceased all 2,4-D usage as of December, 2015 after we negotiated with decision makers.
 The City also agreed to post signage prior to any application.
 However, community members are sending PASE photos showing inconsistency in posting and rodenticide usage without posting.
 We will be planning phase III with more Walnut Creek residents' involvement.

-- East Bay Regional Parks District agreed to phase out Oryzalin, the Prop 65 known human carcinogen and active ingredient in the product, Surflan, that was applied in many parks to control weeds under picnic tables, base of drinking fountains and trees.
+- East Bay Regional Parks District agreed to phase out Oryzalin, a Prop 65 known human carcinogen and active ingredient in the product, Surflan, that was applied in many parks to control weeds under picnic tables, base of drinking fountains and trees.
 In addition, EBRPD agreed to stop using all known human carcinogens in all its parks.
 The District also began piloting trapping and CO asphyxiation since our last presentation to staff with our recommendations in April, 2016.
 We are planning phase II of communicating, negotiating, and meeting with staff and decision makers.

 - Thousands of individuals, primarily public agency staff, including local school districts and cities/towns/special districts have received training and information from numerous workshops, conferences, and resources we have provided since 2003.
 PASE facilitates CEU's from the CA Dept of Pesticide Regulation, required for licensing of applicators.
 Instead of showing how to use yet another pesticide on the market, we provide cutting edge resources of alternatives to pesticides that have been successfully used by public agencies.
 Reviews of our trainings have been exceptionally high, with follow-through by agencies who conduct pilot trials.

-- City of Richmond and UC Berkeley began 3-year pilot trials for maintaining organic turf after receiving training and signing a contract to follow a management plan designed for each site after we attained grant awards for these agencies.
+- City of Richmond and University of California, at Berkeley began 3-year pilot trials for maintaining organic turf after receiving training and signing a contract to follow a management plan designed for each site after we attained grant awards for these agencies.
 We and working with them to provide resources and support.